e271828e/Flight.jl/docs/notes/design/framework_spec.md

   level `k+1` on [activation](#g-activation); drain applies; avionics compares slot counter to its `x` counter, moves the detent, stores.
 Multi-click in one window counts via own-pending-first peek; repeated staging idempotent ([§9.7][s9-7]).
-- *Mode engage*: the GUI stages `mode_req` (plus optionally peek-captured setpoint slots); **bumpless-engage semantics live in the FCS already** — the current `ControlLaws` latches each controller's reference from the present command vector on mode transitions, so the fork dissolved: semantic capture is aircraft design (status quo, uniform across writers — a script engages sanely staging one value); the GUI peek-batch survives as display/slot-sync sugar only.
+- *Mode engage*: the GUI stages `mode_req`, plus optionally peek-captured setpoint slots. **Bumpless-engage semantics live in the FCS already**: the current `ControlLaws` latches each controller's reference from the present command vector on mode transitions.
+So the fork dissolved: semantic capture is aircraft design.
+That arrangement is the status quo, and it is uniform across writers — a script engages sanely staging one value.
+  The GUI [peek](#g-peek)-batch ([§9.7][s9-7])
+  survives as display/slot-sync sugar only.
 Residual check for migration: order-sensitivity of latch vs. sync-write on the same [boundary](#g-boundary) (believed none — both derive from the same measurements).
 - *Wind slider*: sparse CAS-merge, the uncontested-`τ` case ([§15.3][s15-3]), live in the real cast.
 - *Pause/un-pause*: [control plane](#g-control-plane); GUI edits hold in its cell (peek displays),